 Your award, enterprise agreement, registered agreement, or contract of employment may include extra leave entitlements.
 However, in response to COVID-19 pandemic, there have been some changes to leave entitlements.

 If you need to take time off work to self-isolate, quarantine or care for someone because of COVID-19, you may be eligible for the Pandemic Leave Disaster Payment.

 Funded by the Commonwealth, the Pandemic Leave Disaster Payment is a $1500 lump sum payment for each 14-day period a worker needs to self-isolate, quarantine or care for someone.

-The payment is available to workers in New South Wales, Tasmania, Victoria and Western Australia who have been directed by a health official to self-isolate or quarantine and who meet the following criteria:
+The payment is available to workers in all states and territories who have been directed by a health official to self-isolate or quarantine for 14 days and who meet the following criteria:

 - You have coronavirus (COVID-19)

 - You have been in close contact with a person who has COVID-19

 - You care for a child, 16 years or under, who has COVID-19